 Kate Hamilton earned her Doctor of Physical Therapy from Emory University, is a board certified Orthopedic Clinical Specialist, and specializes in pediatric and adolescent sports medicine with an emphasis on girl’s sports, figure skating, gymnastics, and dance medicine.

 Kate is a physical therapist for Team USA Figure Skating, worked at the 2016 World Figure Skating Championships, 2016 Champs Camp at the Olympic Training Center, and traveled with Team USA to the 2016 Cup of China in Beijing and 2017 NHK Trophy in Osaka, Japan.
-She has been a speaker at the Boston Children’s Hospital Dance Symposium and both a speaker and on the planning committee for the Boston Children’s Hospital Female Athlete Conference.
+She has been a speaker at the Boston Children’s Hospital Dance Symposium and the Boston Children’s Hospital Female Athlete Conference.
 Kate also spent several years as a physical therapist on traveling Broadway shows, including The Lion King, Wicked, War Horse, and Come Fly Away.

 Kate is the founder of Girl Fit Physical Therapy, providing a full spectrum of injury prevention, performance enhancement, fitness, and physical therapy services for girls and women.